 Massage Therapists Occupational Outlook

-The BLS indicated that employment for massage therapists was expected to increase by 23% from 2012-2022.
+The BLS indicated that employment for massage therapists was expected to increase much faster than the average between 2018-2028.
 The projected increase is spurred by a growing number of spas and massage clinics.
 Increasing awareness to the advantages of massages and a large population of active senior citizens will also influence growth.
 New massage therapists may not be able to work full time until they have built up their clientele.